ferhanture/WikiBitext/README.md

 ----------------------------------

-// Bitext extracted from German and English Wikipedia, using the algorithm described in Ture and Lin, NAACL-HLT 2012.
+### Bitext extracted from German and English Wikipedia, using the algorithm described in Ture and Lin, NAACL-HLT 2012.
-// This bitext was the best performing in our experiments (see paper), where we used the two-stage classification approach:
+### This bitext was the best performing in our experiments (see paper), where we used the two-stage classification approach:
-// Threshold of 0.98 was applied on simple classifier in first stage (output = 13,746,173 pairs), and a 0.60 threshold was applied on the complex classifier in the second stage (final output = 5,761,517 pairs).
+### Threshold of 0.98 was applied on simple classifier in first stage (output = 13,746,173 pairs), and a 0.60 threshold was applied on the complex classifier in the second stage (final output = 5,761,517 pairs).

-bitext-wiki_de-en.de = German side of the bitext, in raw format (no tokenization). bitext-wiki_de-en.en = English side of the bitext, in raw format (no tokenization).
+bitext-wiki_de-en.de.bz2 = German side of the bitext, lowercased, no tokenization, bz2-compressed. bitext-wiki_de-en.en.bz2 = English side of the bitext, lowercased, no tokenization, bz2-compressed.

-$ tail -3 bitext-wiki_de-en.de
+$ bzcat bitext-wiki_de-en.de.bz2 | tail -3
 kategorie:chief minister (orissa)
 saddam hussein unterschrieb als vizepräsident persönlich einen zusicherungsvertrag
 saddam hussein unterschrieb als vizepräsident persönlich einen zusicherungsvertrag

-$ tail -3 bitext-wiki_de-en.en
+$ bzcat bitext-wiki_de-en.en.bz2 | tail -3
 sitalsasthi  (may–june, orissa, neighbouring regions) saddam hussein declared that the invasion was a response to it. on december 30, 2006, saddam hussein was hanged.

 ---------------------------------

+### Second version of German-English bitext, after a series of changes to our bitext extraction code, and with casing preserved.
+### This bitext has not been evaluated on MT training yet.
+### Threshold of 0.98 was applied on simple classifier in first stage (output = 16,139,076 pairs), and a 0.62 threshold was applied on the complex classifier in the second stage (final output = 5,404,313 pairs).

+bitext-wiki-v2_de-en.de.bz2 = German side of the bitext, in raw format (no tokenization or lowercasing). bitext-wiki-v2_de-en.en.bz2 = English side of the bitext, in raw format (no tokenization or lowercasing).

+$ bzgrep 'Hitler' bitext-wiki-v2_de-en.de.bz2 | head -4
+(1939) The High Cost of Hitler
+(Deutsch: Hitlers Bankier.
+(siehe Adolf Hitler:Politische Anfänge).
+1. Januar 1925 von Hitler privat als persönlicher Mitarbeiter angestellt, war Schaub als einer von Hitlers persönlichen Adjutanten bis ins Jahr 1945 ständig in Hitlers Nähe.

+$ bzgrep 'Hitler' bitext-wiki-v2_de-en.en.bz2 | head -4
+(1939) The High Cost of Hitler
+Hitler's Banker: Hjalmar Horace Greeley Schacht. see Adolf Hitler for more books
+On January 1, 1925 hired privately by Hitler as a personal assistant, Schaub was one of Hitler's personal adjutant to the year 1945 and in constant close to Hitler.